Israel's Barak plays down talk of war with Iran

 "There is no way to prevent some damage.
 It will not be pleasant," Barak said.
 "There is no scenario for 50,000 dead, or 5,000 killed -- and if everyone stays in their homes, maybe not even 500 dead."

-Israel held a wide-scale civil defense exercise last week, a drill that Israeli officials said was routine and scheduled months ago.
+Israel held a wide-scale civil defence exercise last week, a drill that Israeli officials said was routine and scheduled months ago.

 Interviews by Reuters with government and military officials, as well as independent experts, suggest that Israel prefers caution over a unilateral strike against the Iranians.